RedditRecs

 Reddit Icon

-spleencheesemonkey • about 1 month ago
+spleencheesemonkey • 7 months ago

 I couldn’t get comfortable on mine.
 Couldn’t avoid waking up with lower back pain.
 I switched to an Exped Dura8 LW.
 Noticeably bigger and heavier in the pack but it’s worth the comfort.